Bernardo-MG/library-maven-archetype/src/site/markdown/deployment.md

 # Deployment

 The Archetype can be deployed with ease as part of a Continuous Integration process.
-While by default it comes ready for [Travis][travis-section] it is easy to adapt to any other service, as long as one understand how it is configured.
+While by default it comes ready for [Github Workflow][github-workflow] it is easy to adapt to any other service, as long as one understand how it is configured.

 ## Is This a Release, or a Development Version?